squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

      after the destruction of conjunctions (but no case analyses are performed to handle conjunctive hypotheses).
 If the conclusion is a trace literal then it is taken into account as well.

-.. tacn:: simpl {? @simpl_flags}

-     Simplify a subgoal, working on both hypotheses and conclusion.
-     This tactic always succeeds, replacing the initial subgoal with a unique simplified subgoal (which may be identical to the initial one).

-     The tactic uses the :ref:`reduction engine <reduction>` with the provided flags.

-     When the conclusion of the goal is a conjunction, the tactic will attempt to automatically prove some conjuncts (using :tacn:`auto`) and will then return a simplified subgoal without these conjuncts.
-     In the degenerate case where no conjunct remains, the conclusion of the subgoal will be ``true``.

-     When the conclusion of the goal is an equivalence, the tactic will automatically perform :tacn:`fa` when at most one of the remaining subterms is non-deducible.
-It may thus remove a deducible item from the equivalence, or replace an item ``<u,v>`` by ``u`` if it determines that ``v`` is deducible.

 Equivalence tactics
 ~~~~~~~~~~~~~~~~~~~